The selection process consists of a number of components as follows:

 Applicants successful at the assessment centre may be invited to attend an interview.
 Applicants who are unsuccessful at the assessment centre are precluded from applying for employment with ESTA and attending a subsequent assessment centre for a period of 12 months.

 National Police Record check

 If you have a criminal history, it may preclude you from employment with ESTA.
 If you are concerned about this, you can contact the People and Culture department and have a confidential discussion about your circumstances.

 ESTA’s personality inventory is an instrument used to assess normal adult personality.
 Our individual differences in tendencies can show consistent patterns of thoughts, feelings and actions.
 The personality inventory that ESTA uses is designed to provide a picture of your likely strengths and weaknesses in specific personality areas, relevant to the position.
 An independent company analyses the results and provides relevant feedback to ESTA.

 Given the critical nature of the work undertaken by our call-takers and dispatchers, you will be required to provide a pre-existing health declaration and undergo hearing and vision testing at ESTA's expense.

 The interview is another opportunity for you to tell us more about yourself and for us to gather more information about you.
-The interview is usually conducted at the workplace you attended for the assessment centre and the interview panel includes representatives from the CTD Operations department and the People and Culture department.
+The interview is usually conducted at the workplace you attended for the assessment centre and the interview panel includes representatives from the CTD Operations department and the People, Culture and Reputation department.
 ESTA uses the Behaviour Descriptive Interviews (BDI) process.
 The BDI process is where you provide an assessment technique that focuses on what you have done in the past, and specific examples or occasions when you have displayed the required behaviours.